 Scott met Evelyn Murper in the early summer of 1949 and she was everything he had ever wanted in a wife – rich!
 He had wooed and married another woman of means in the 1930s, but she had divorced him.
-But now, he was older and wiser and did not intend to allow another meal ticket to slip his grasp.
-More than likely, Evelyn did not know the circumstances of Scott’s first marriage and it’s unlikely it would have mattered if she did, considering her own track record in the matrimony department.
-However, Raymond Throsby, her brother, and other family members had misgivings about Scott and advised her not to marry him.
-But the headstrong lady told them to mind their own business, she and Scott married in September and soon Evelyn was honeymooning with husband number 5.
+Now he was older and wiser and did not intend to allow another meal ticket to slip his grasp.
+More than likely, Evelyn did not know the circumstances of Scott’s first marriage and considering her own track record in the matrimony department, it’s unlikely it would have mattered if she had.
+Nevertheless, Raymond Throsby, her brother, and other family members had misgivings about Scott and advised her not to marry him.
+But the headstrong lady told them to mind their own business.
+She and Scott married in September and soon Evelyn was honeymooning with husband number 5.

-When his wife disappeared, Scott did not report her missing, but had the presence of mind to call the beauty salon, where she had a standing weekly appointment, the following day and cancel Evelyn’s appointment as well as all future appointments.
+When Evelyn disappeared, Scott did not report her missing, but had the presence of mind to call the beauty salon, where she had a standing weekly appointment, the following day and cancel his wife’s appointment as well as all future appointments.
 The following week, he canceled the insurance on her jewelry.
-Two days later, he forged his wife’s signature on a card allowing him access to her safe deposit boxes.
-Despite the card, the bank was still reluctant and Scott claimed his wife was too ill to appear at the bank and had signed the card instead.
+Two days later, he forged his spouse’s signature on a card allowing him access to her safe deposit boxes.
+Despite the card, the bank was still reluctant and Scott claimed Evelyn was too ill to appear at the bank and had signed the card instead.
 Apparently, he removed a great deal of cash from the boxes because the same day, he opened accounts at several other banks, making large cash deposits in each.

-By late July 1955, Evelyn’s friends decided they were tired of Scott’s ridiculous explanations and preposterous claims and contacted the district attorney.
-Although she still wasn’t officially a missing person, the DA’s investigators discovered Scott had been spending his wife’s money by forging her name on checks and other financial documents.
+By late July 1955, the lady’s friends decided they were tired of Scott’s ridiculous explanations and preposterous claims and contacted the district attorney.
+Though she still wasn’t officially a missing person, the DA’s investigators discovered Scott had been spending his wife’s money by forging her name on checks and other financial documents.
 It also came to light that during the six-year marriage, Evelyn had cashed approximately $223,000 in securities and withdrawn $180,000 from her estate.
-Scott was also seeing other women and showering them with clothing and jewelry that had belonged to his wife.
-He had gone so far as to propose marriage to one of these women even though he was still married to Evelyn.
+Scott was also seeing other women and showering them with Evelyn’s clothing and jewelry.
+He had gone so far as to propose marriage to one of these women even though he was still married.
 According to subsequent testimony, Scott spent stacks of $100 bills traveling, gambling in Las Vegas and purchasing gifts for a shapely divorcée he was dating.

 After the property was searched and Ewing Scott thoroughly investigated, police were convinced Evelyn Scott was dead, but they didn’t have a body, so in April 1956, Scott was charged with 13 counts of grand theft and forgery and released on $25,000 bond.
-Several days later, Scott was nowhere to be found; he had jumped bail and fled to Canada.
-The district attorney was reluctant to present the case to the grand jury when there was no corpus delicti, but in September 1956, Scott was indicted for Evelyn’s murder, despite the absence of a body.
+Several days later, he was nowhere to be found; Scott had jumped bail and fled to Canada.
+The district attorney was reluctant to present the case to the grand jury without the corpus delicti, but in September 1956, Scott was indicted for Evelyn’s murder, despite the absence of a body.
 Seven months thereafter, in April 1957, Scott crossed the Canadian border to Detroit to purchase a new Ford automobile, was apprehended while attempting to reenter Canada and extradited to California to face charges.

-Initially, he refused parole because he would have had to admit he killed Evelyn Scott, but in 1978, he was unconditionally released and with the aid of a cane, the frail 81-year-old Ewing Scott walked out of San Quentin Prison March 17, 1978.
+Initially, Scott refused parole because he would have had to admit he killed his wife, but in 1978, he was unconditionally released and with the aid of a cane, the frail 81-year-old man walked out of San Quentin Prison March 17, 1978.
 He was wearing his prison denims and the only money he had was the $200 the state had given him upon release.
 He announced the first thing he was going to do as a free man was divorce Evelyn, whom he continued to claim was still alive and had been arrested twice for drunk driving in Mexico.
 He did not explain how he obtained this information.
 His first meal as a free man was a Big Mac.

 Following Scott’s release, Diane Wagner wrote Corpus Delicti (published in 1986).
-While she was working on the book, she claimed that during their final interview on August 5, 1984, Scott admitted killing Evelyn by hitting her on the top of the head with a hard rubber mallet, then wrapping her body in a tarp and transporting it in the trunk of a 1940 Ford to the desert where he buried her six miles east of Las Vegas.
+While she was working on the book, she claimed that during their final interview on August 5, 1984, Scott admitted killing Evelyn by hitting her on the top of the head with a hard rubber mallet.
+He then allegedly wrapped her body in a tarp and drove to a spot six miles east of Las Vegas where he buried her in the desert.
 According to Wagner, Scott said the confession would make a good prologue to her book.
-On August 15, 1987, Scott died at the age of 91.
+On August 15, 1987, Ewing Scott died at the age of 91.
 He left no survivors and his corpse lay unclaimed in the Los Angeles County morgue for more than a week.
-With the exception of his alleged confession to Diane Wagner, Scott consistently denied killing his wife.
+With the exception of his alleged confession to Diane Wagner, he consistently denied killing his wife.

 The remains of Evelyn Scott have never been found.

-Sources: Time Magazine; Marv Bovson, The New York Daily News; Mark Gribben, The Malefactor's Registry; The Daily Mirror, and Corpus Delicti by Diane Wagner.
+Sources: The People v.
+Leonard Ewing Scott; Time Magazine; Marv Bovson, The New York Daily News; Mark Gribben, The Malefactor's Registry; The Daily Mirror; and Corpus Delicti by Diane Wagner.